astronomer/docs/software/airflow-api.md

    ```
    astro auth login <BASE-DOMAIN>
    ```
+   To identify your `<BASE-DOMAIN>`, you can run `astro cluster list`, and select the domain name corresponding to the cluster that you wish to interact with.

 2. Identify your Airflow Deployment's Deployment ID.
 To do so, run:
    ```
    astro deployment list
    ```
-   This will output the list of Airflow Deployments you have access to and their corresponding Deployment ID.
+   This will output the list of Airflow Deployments you have access to and their corresponding Deployment ID in the `DEPLOYMENT ID` column.

 3. With that Deployment ID, run:
    ```
    astro deployment service-account create -d <deployment-id> --label <service-account-label> --role <deployment-role>
    ```
+   Note that the `<deployment-role>` must be at least `editor`

 4. Save the API Key that was generated.
 Depending on your use case, you might want to store this key in an Environment Variable or secret management tool of choice.

 ## Step 2: Make an Airflow REST API Request

-With the information from Step 1, you can now run `GET` or `POST` requests to any supported endpoints in Airflow's [Rest API Reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) via the following base URL:
+With the information from Step 1, you can now execute requests against any supported endpoints in Airflow's [Rest API Reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) via the following base URL:

 ```
 https://deployments.<BASE-DOMAIN>/<DEPLOYMENT-NAME>/airflow/api/v1